 Even when they’re out the door, chauffeuring her brood about is a challenge, says the Toronto mom.
 “Sometimes I feel like we need a yellow bus to get around.”

-To cut down on trips and stress, Lucy limits the boys’ extracurricular activities to one sport, typically T-ball in the summer, all on one team if possible.
+To reduce trips and stress, Lucy limits the boys’ extracurricular activities to one sport, typically T-ball in the summer, all on one team if possible.
 “Sometimes we can’t do it all.
 So we try to do a lot more at home.”

-Adele Kostiuk of Calgary agrees that logistics can be daunting when tackling outside activities with her three-year-old triplet sons and their brother, five.
+Adele Kostiuk of Calgary agrees that logistics can be daunting when tackling outside activities with her three-year-old triplet sons and their brother, who is five.
 “For parent-and-tot swim classes, for example, unless Grandma and Grandpa can come, we can’t go.”
-She says some centres are now offering family sessions — where two adults and their children can attend — to accommodate families in this situation.
+She says some centres now offer family sessions — where two adults and their children can attend — to accommodate families in this situation.

 *Name changed by request.